lmiller1990/design-pattenrns-for-vuejs/GROUPING-FEATURES-WITH-COMPOSABLES.md

   \label{fig}
 \end{figure}

 That's it!
-Everything now works in it's functional, immutable glory.
+Everything now works.
 The game is now playable - well, you can make moves.
 There are several problems:

 1. No way to know if a player has won.
 2. You can make an invalid move (for example, going on a square that is already taken).
-3. We did not implement undo/redo.
+3. Did not implement undo/redo.

 Fixing/implementing these is not very difficult and will be left as an exercise.
 You can find the solutions in the source code.
-Undo/redo is probably the most interesting one - you should try and implement this yourself before looking at the answers.
+Undo/redo is probably the most interesting one - you should try and implement this yourself before looking at the solutions.

 ## Conclusion